Mercedes-Benz 300 SL: Engine

 The engine was coupled by a single-disc dry clutch to a four-speed transmission with gear ratios of 3.34:1, 1.97:1, 1.39:1, and 1:1, and a reverse ratio of 2.73:1.
 The stock rear-axle ratio at the beginning of production was 1:3.42; at the 41st vehicle, it was changed to 1:3.64 for better acceleration.
 It allows a top speed of 235 km/h and acceleration from 0 to 100 km/h (62 mph) in 9.3 seconds.
 Faster acceleration was provided with ratios of 1:3.89 and 1:4.11.
 The lowest final-gear ratio, 1:3.25, delivered a top speed of up to 263 km/h and made the 300 SL the fastest production car of its time.
 City drivers found the tall first gear challenging.
 Clutch-pedal operation was initially cumbersome, remedied by an improved clutch-arm helper spring.

-Unlike present-day electronic fuel-injection systems, the 300 SL's mechanical fuel pump would continue to inject gasoline into the engine during the interval between ignition shut-off and the engine's coming to a stop.
-This extra fuel washed away the oil film critical to an engine during start-up and led to oil dilution, excessive ring wear, and scouring of the cylinder walls.
-Exacerbating the problem was the engine's dry-sump lubrication system, with its large oil cooler and enormous 15 L oil capacity, which virtually guaranteed that the oil would not get hot enough on the short trips frequently taken by most car owners to flow properly.
+Unlike present-day electronic fuel-injection systems, the 300 SL's mechanical fuel pump would continue cycling so long as the engine turned over, maintaining the mechanical direct fuel-injection system's pressure, which would continue to inject gasoline into the cylinders during the interval between ignition shut-off and the engine's coming to a stop.
+This extra fuel washed away the oil film critical to an engine during start-up, and led to oil dilution, excessive ring wear, and scouring of the cylinder walls.
+Exacerbating the problem was the engine's dry-sump lubrication system, with its large oil cooler and enormous 15 L oil capacity, which virtually guaranteed that the oil would not get hot enough to flow properly on the short trips frequently taken by most car owners.
 Owners might block off airflow through the oil cooler and stick rigidly to the appropriately low 1000 mi recommended oil-change interval.
 An auxiliary fuel pump provided additional fuel for extended high-speed operation (or cold starts), but overuse could also lead to oil dilution.
-From March 1963 to the end of production later that year, a light alloy crankcase was installed in 209 vehicles.
+From March 1963 to the end of production later that year, a light alloy engine block was installed in 209 vehicles.